 For conference requests, RSO’s can apply for funding starting the first day of class, but no later than 5 weeks before the payment date for their prospective conference.

 For conferences that take place during the summer or within the first 5 weeks of class in the fall semester, RSO’s must apply for funding in the previous spring semester.
+For conferences that take place during Winter Break, RSO’s must apply for funding 5 weeks prior to Fall Semester Dead Day.

 There are no funding periods for conferences.
 You may apply at any time while ASG Office of Financial Affairs meetings are in session.
+Thanksgiving Break, Winter Break, Spring Break, and Finals weeks do not count within the 5 week timelines.

 Application Submission Process

-All of the funding materials must be sent via Dropbox (http://dropboxit.uark.edu) to the ASG Treasurer (asgtres@uark.edu).
+All funding materials must be submitted in HogSync via the RSO Portal.
+Budgets received in any other form will not be accepted.

 The RSO Officer who submits the application will be the primary contact for all further responsibilities regarding the approved budget, including but not limited to: